The Trees by Adrienne Rich Summary and Complete Analysis

 Stanza Wise Explanation (from an examination point of view)-

-• In this opening stanza, the poet describes the movement of trees from inside a space (possibly a house) to an empty forest.
+• In this opening stanza, the poet describes the movement of trees from inside a space (a veranda) to an empty forest.
 The forest has lacked life, birds, insects, and even sunlight.
-The trees are depicted as if migrating, and the anticipation is that the once-empty forest will teem with trees by morning.
+The trees are depicted as if migrating and the anticipation is that the once-empty forest will teem with trees by morning.

 • This stanza vividly portrays the effort of the trees to break free.
 The roots work tirelessly to disengage from the cracks in the floor while leaves and twigs strain toward the glass, emphasising the urgency and determination of this movement.
 The metaphor of discharged patients suggests a release from confinement, with the trees moving like individuals emerging from a clinic, perhaps representing a healing or renewal process.